-Sr No Type of risk/ hedge position Hedged item Description of hedging strategy Hedging instrument Description of hedging instrument Type of hedging relationship 1 Foreign Currency hedge Highly probable forecast sales Foreign currency denominated highly probable forecast sales is converted into functional currency using a forward contract.
+(₹ in Crores) Sr No Type of risk/ hedge position Hedged item Description of hedging strategy Hedging instrument Description of hedging instrument Type of hedging relationship 1 Foreign Currency hedge Highly probable forecast sales Foreign currency denominated highly probable forecast sales is converted into functional currency using a forward contract.
 Foreign exchange forward contracts Forward contracts are contractual agreements to buy or sell a specified financial instrument at a specific price and date in the future.
 These are customized contracts transacted in the over-the-counter market.
 Further, the foreign currency basis spread is separated and accounted for at FVTPL.
 Accordingly, only the spot rate has been designated in the hedging relationship.
-Cash flow hedge to the Consolidated financial statements for the year ended March 31, 2023
+Cash flow hedge

-Notional principal amounts Derivative Financial Instruments - Assets Derivative Financial Instruments - Liabilities Change in fair value for the year recognized in OCI Ineffectiveness recognized in profit or loss Line item in profit or loss that includes hedge ineffectiveness Amount reclassified from cash flow hedging reserve to profit or loss Line item in profit or loss affected by the reclassification Cash Flow Hedge - Interest rate risk - - - - - - - -

-Notional principal amounts Derivative Financial Instruments - Assets Derivative Financial Instruments - Liabilities Change in fair value for the year recognized in OCI Ineffectiveness recognized in profit or loss Line item in profit or loss that includes hedge ineffectiveness Amount reclassified from cash flow hedging reserve to profit or loss Line item in profit or loss affected by the reclassification Foreign exchange forward contracts 13.00 (USD) 6.26 - 0.53 - Not applicable 5.95 Revenue
+(₹ in Crores) Notional principal amounts Derivative Financial Instruments - Assets Derivative Financial Instruments - Liabilities Change in fair value for the year recognized in OCI Ineffectiveness recognized in profit or loss Line item in profit or loss that includes hedge ineffectiveness Amount reclassified from cash flow hedging reserve to profit or loss Line item in profit or loss affected by the reclassification Cash Flow Hedge - Interest rate risk - - - - - - - - As at 31 March 20 22 (₹ in Crores Notional principal amounts Derivative Financial Instruments - Assets Derivative Financial Instruments - Liabilities Change in fair value for the year recognized in OCI Ineffectiveness recognized in profit or loss Line item in profit or loss that includes hedge ineffectiveness Amount reclassified from cash flow hedging reserve to profit or loss Line item in profit or loss affected by the reclassification Foreign exchange